strohne/volker/README.md

 vignette](vignettes/introduction.Rmd).

-Don’t miss the template feature: Within RStudio, create a new Markdown document, select “From template”, choose and finally knit the “Volker Report”!
+Don’t miss the template feature: Within RStudio, create a new Markdown document, select `From template`, choose and finally knit the **volkeR Report**!
 It’s a blueprint for your own tidy reports.

 ## Concept